Morse-Module/Morse-Module/README.md

   ...
 ```

-For more information regarding soc-modules, please reference [the usage documentation](docs/USAGE.md).
+For more information regarding dash-files, please reference [the usage documentation](docs/USAGE.md).

 ## Contributing